-In 2019, the Governance Committee identified additional skills relating to retail and client experience, experience in emerging technologies and logistics and shipping or financial services experience as skills that it is important for members of the board to possess.
-The Governance Committee identified these additional skills as part of its periodic examination of the skills of the members of the board to align with the evolving company strategy:
+The Governance Committee has identified these skills as part of its periodic examination of the skills of the members of the board to align with the evolving company strategy:

-- Financial and capital markets experience for evaluation of financial statements and capital structure. - Financial services experience - International experience and experience with emerging markets to evaluate our global operations. - Experience in emerging technology, coupled with an in-depth understanding of our business and markets, to provide counsel and oversight with regard to our strategy. - Experience as a current or recent public company CEO to provide specific insight into developing, implementing and assessing our operating plan and business strategy and to bring expertise in operating a public company. - Other board experience at a publicly traded company to support the goals of transparency, accountability for management and the board, and protection of stockholder interests. - Experience in logistic/shipping to support our growth businesses. - Experience in commercial banking to support our growth businesses. - Retail and e-tail experience to bring to our Commerce Services business. - Small and medium business experience to bring understanding to our significant base of small and medium business clients in our SendTech Solutions business. - Transformation experience to help us assess opportunities to reposition certain of our businesses. - Diversity to bring different perspectives and experience to the board. - Product management/development experience to provide perspective on innovation.
+- Financial and capital markets experience for evaluation of financial statements and capital structure. - Financial services experience - International experience and experience with emerging markets to evaluate our global operations. - Experience in emerging technology, coupled with an in-depth understanding of our business and markets, to provide counsel and oversight with regard to our strategy. - Experience as a current or recent public company CEO to provide specific insight into developing, implementing and assessing our operating plan and business strategy and to bring expertise in operating a public company. - Other board experience at a publicly traded company to support the goals of transparency, accountability for management and the board, and protection of stockholder interests. - Experience in logistics/shipping to support our growth businesses. - Experience in commercial banking to support our growth businesses. - Retail and e-tail experience to bring to our Global Ecommerce business. - Small and medium business experience to bring understanding to our significant base of small and medium business clients in our SendTech Solutions business. - Transformation experience to help us assess opportunities to reposition certain of our businesses. - Diversity to bring different perspectives and experience to the board. - Product management/development experience to provide perspective on innovation.
 The Governance Committee has evaluated which of these skills each independent director brings to the board.